ieeah/starbucks-rewards-clone/README.md

 ## ToDo List

-Some things that I'd like to improve / implement
+Some things that I'd like to improve / implement and I have some clue on how doing it.

-- Responsiveness (as already told)
+- Responsiveness (for tablets and laptop screens)
-- improving the accuracy of sizes related to the original page
+- improving the accuracy of sizes related to the original page. i.e (the input bar on large screens is too large)
 - cleaning the code and refactoring where it's possible, reducing code repetitions.
+- The submit button is not linked to the input and I need to prevent the default event behaviour when clicked.

+### known issues
 - **fixing the insert-code animation when the input:text get/lose the focus** *(any suggestion about this would really be appreciated)*.
-- Understanding why some media-queries aren't working **as if they don't exist at all.**
+- For some reason, that probably I'll never understand, the opacity transition on the "reedem carousel" has stopped working, now the image change suddenly and with no fade-in-out.
+- I had to put some fixed heights for every single accordeon-FAQ-section (on mobile) to make it transition from 0 to is height, and not make it just suddenly switch from o to 100%.

 ##### My name is Francesco, I'm from Italy and as you can clearly see, I'm a noob!